-The link between Mr. Usmanov and Everton football club featured in the BBC Panorama documentary on the Paradise Papers which centered on the by the International Consortium of Investigative Journalists.
+The link between Mr. Usmanov and Everton football club featured in the BBC Panorama documentary on the Paradise Papers which centered on the information gleaned by the International Consortium of Investigative Journalists.

 Panorama alleged that the Everton owner and close friend of Usmanov, Farshad Moshiri, had sold his shares in Arsenal to Usmanov, in order to acquire a 49 percent stake in Everton.
 This was done in order to comply with Premier League rules, which state that any individual with a 10 percent (or greater) stake in any club cannot buy into another.
 Panorama alleged that Moshiri’s investment in Everton was in fact “a gift” from Usmanov, which they believe should have raised the question over whether the Uzbek’s money was put into Everton.
 Mr. Moshiri strenuously denied accusations that he had broken the rules while the Premier League also confirmed he had no case to answer.